Print Friendly, PDF & Email

 What is a phobia?

-Any uncontrolled, persistent, irrational fear that is accompanied by a compelling desire to avoid the object, activity, or situation that provokes the fear, is called a phobia.
-As far as the brain is concerned it is no different from PTSD.
+Any uncontrolled, persistent, irrational fear that is accompanied by a compelling desire to avoid the object, activity, or situation which provokes the fear, is called a phobia.
+In brain terms, a phobia is no different from PTSD.
 The same neuronal pathways are involved.

 Traumatic memories may cause any or all of the following problems: panic attacks, intrusive memories, nightmares, sudden irrational anger outbursts, depression and other unpleasant emotional states, even intense flashbacks where you actually hallucinate going through the terrible event again as if it were in the present.
-One sufferer who was traumatised by experiences in the Falklands War (who also experienced flashbacks) described it as “a constant, silent churning” in the back of his mind.
+One traumatised war veteran described it as “a constant, silent churning” in the back of his mind.

 Why are PTSD memories different from the others?

-In people suffering PTSD symptoms, the pattern of the memory is stored in a part of the brain called the Amygdala, which is responsible for ensuring our survival by triggering the 'flight or flight' response when something dangerous occurs.
-When something in the environment or in the sufferer's thinking matches the memory in the Amygdala, it sets off the alarm bells just as if the original incident were happening again.
+In people suffering PTSD symptoms, the pattern of the memory is believed to be stuck in a part of the brain called the amygdala, which is responsible for ensuring our survival by triggering the 'flight or flight' response when something dangerous occurs.
+When something in the environment or in the sufferer's thinking matches the memory in the amygdala, it sets off the alarm bells just as if the original incident were happening again.
 At the same time, other memories may be recalled very powerfully, bringing back the sights, smells, sounds and emotions from the original incident.
-The Amygdala has no sense of time, and does not know that the incident is in the past.
+The amygdala has no sense of time, and does not know that the incident is in the past.

 Is this a major problem?

-Trauma is a problem for most GPs, psychologists and psychiatrists, all over the world.
-The continuing blizzard of news stories about the difficulty of living with PTSD shows how little effect the currently popular treatments have.
+Trauma is a problem encountered by most GPs, psychologists and psychiatrists, all over the world.
+The continuing blizzard of news stories about the difficulty of living with PTSD shows how little effect most currently popular treatments have.

 What is the human givens approach to treating trauma and phobias?

-The amygdala has to learn that it is possible to visualise the incident without panicking, and the most reliable and least invasive way to do this is through the psychological method known as the 'rewind' technique.
+The amygdala has to learn that it is possible to visualise/recall the incident without panicking, and a highly reliable and non-invasive way to do this is through the psychological method known as the 'rewind' technique.
 This technique is a refinement of one taught on NLP courses for many years.
-This is a guided imagery technique, which allows the brain to revisit the traumatic events in a dissociated way while being physically extremely calm, so that the amygdala can reinterpret the memory patterns as non-threatening.
+The name rewind was coined by Dr David Muss for the version he developed.
+The refined rewind technique practised by human givens practitioners is a guided imagery technique which allows the brain to revisit the traumatic events in a dissociated way while a person is in a physically calm state, enabling the memory patterns to be reinterpreted as no longer threatening.

-Treatment is safe (unlike critical incident debriefing for example, which research shows may increase rates of PTSD).
+Treatment is safe (unlike critical incident debriefing for example, which research has shown may increase rates of PTSD).

-Treatment is non-voyeuristic (It is suitable for victims of sexual assault, beating or any kind of humiliation, as the victim do not have to tell the therapist details what happened.)
+Treatment is non-voyeuristic – It often especially suits victims of sexual assault, beatings or any kind of humiliation, as the victim does not have to give the therapist details of what happened.
+(This also helps to protect the therapist from vicarious trauma.)

 Treatment is fast.